badgerloop-software/race-profile/solar_car_telemetry/README.md

+#
+#  This project is a work in progress, disregard this Readme for the time being.
+It is not completeley accurate.
+#

 # Telemetry to Simulation Integration

 This project provides tools to fetch telemetry data from our solar race car and prepare it for use in our Simulink simulation model (Car.slx).